AnonJr/AnonJr.com/_posts/2019-04-30-CoffeeCraft-S00-Now-With-Less-Lag.md

 ---
 title: "CoffeeCraft S00: Live Again, Now With Less Lag"
-description: "After remembering the mute button there's a little redstone work and a little more ... unfocused work here and there.
+description: "After remembering the mute button there's a little redstone work and a little more &hellip; unfocused work here and there.
 Rayeste was on and we had some fun chats."
 date: 2019-04-30 20:30:00 -0500
 tags:
 - CoffeeCraft